 Repairing a foundation crack that is more than ½ inch wide may well be a DIY task with a foundation crack repair kit, but on the off chance that the crack is due to something more serious, a professional opinion should be sought first.

 If a large crack accompanies a bulge in a foundation wall, it indicates a structural problem.

 Foundation walls are reinforced with steel to keep them from moving.
-In areas with clay soil, the clay can swell when it becomes wet and put intense lateral (hydrostatic) pressure on the wall, pushing it inward.
+In areas with clay soil, the clay can swell when it becomes wet and put intense lateral (hydrostatic) pressure on the wall, pushing it inward and leading to structural cracks that may indicate bigger issues.
 This is a major problem, and a foundation contractor should be consulted.

-While any crack can be unsightly, vertical and diagonal cracks are usually the result of normal settling, and they can be treated as directed above.
+While any crack can be unsightly, diagonal and vertical foundation cracks are usually the result of normal settling, and they can be treated as directed above.
 Like bulging walls, horizontal cracks are typically caused by hydrostatic pressure, and even if the wall isn’t bulging, it’s time to call in the pros.

 Stabilizing a foundation with structural problems can involve a number of different remedies, including excavation around the outside of the wall, hydraulic lifting, or underpinning the wall with steel, but only a foundation contractor will be able to assess the extent of the problem and offer a suitable remedy.

 Foundation cracks that change direction may indicate serious structural damage.

 While a hairline crack or a crack that hasn’t changed in a long time isn’t usually something to worry about, cracks that change direction or follow mortar joints in a stair-step pattern need to be addressed.
 This pattern of crack can indicate that the soil is moving beneath and around the home, putting changing amounts of pressure on the foundation and causing the foundation to move in ways it wasn’t designed to.